nestjs/docs.nestjs.com/content/recipes/crud.md

 ```
 > warning **Notice** Do not forget to import the `HeroesModule` into the root `ApplicationModule`.

-By finishing this, your Nest application will have these newly created endpoints:
+Afterwards, your Nest application will have these newly created endpoints:

 * `GET /heroes` - get many heroes.
 * `GET /heroes/:id` - get one hero.